heroicstoic/heroicstoic.github.io/TableRules.md

 ### Races
 I allow almost any race in the hardcovers.
 There are, however, a few caveats.

 If you use Volo's, I would rather you didn't use the monsterous races.
-You can use them, but it tends to either add an inconvenient layer to roleplay interactions, or gets ignored entirely.
+You *can* use them, but it tends to either add an inconvenient layer to roleplay interactions, or gets ignored entirely.

-##### I ALLOW FLIGHT RACES
+I allow races with flight speed, but with a slight nerf.
+This benefit works only in short bursts; you fall if you end your turn in the air and nothing else is holding you aloft.
+(Pulled from Eagle Totem barbarian)

 ### Classes
 Feel free to use whatever you want out of the PHB (duh).
 Additionally, there are a number of classes that I have already approved for use in my campaigns.
 Ask me, and I may expand this list.